 A foldable step stool has been placed in the plane to help check the oil and re-insert the dipsticks during preflight; it’s much easier that way.
 Using the step stool is also recommended to use with passengers who are having trouble stepping on the plane’s foot peg.

-- Chocks for shorter visits or non-windy days and tie-down kit for longer visits or windy days at remote airports (at BFI, always use the tie-down straps provided by the designated parking spots at Galvin, not the ones described here)
+Chocks for shorter visits or non-windy days and tie-down kit for longer visits or windy days at remote airports (at BFI, always use the tie-down straps provided by the designated parking spots, not the ones described here)

 Engine inlet plugs keep birds, insects, leaves, dust, debris and visible moisture (rain/snow/ice) from getting into the engine inlets of the parked plane.
 Please install them after every flight; it only takes half a minute to do that.
 Installation is a simple matter of gently pushing all around the edges (with the small plug – left side in below picture – you want to use your fingers to guide the inner side around the air filter as you gently slide it into the small air inlet).

 Sheepskin covers keep you cool during the summer and warm in wintertime because of the breathing properties of the wool’s hollow fibers.
 They are comfortable because they provide a soft, comfortable cushion of air that acts as a temperature insulator.
 You will not have to worry about sitting on a “hot seat” in summer.
 During cold winter months, sheepskin seat covers are perfect for giving you that extra added comfort and warmth.